ni/nimi-python/docs/nidigital/class.rst

 -----

     .. py:attribute:: vterm

+        Specifies the termination voltage the digital pattern instrument applies during non-drive cycles when the termination mode is set to V :sub:`term`.
+The instrument applies the termination voltage through a 50 Ω parallel termination resistance.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.